 When adding a recruitment agreement on top of an employment agreement, it’s like information overload for doctors.
 Sometimes, it’s difficult to convey the dangers of signing something like that.
 It’s probably infrequent.
 The contract agreements that I review containing or having a recruitment agreement attached is perhaps less than 10%.
 I’m not saying this is a terrible opportunity.
 As I said, some jobs may not exist if the hospital doesn’t supplement them for the first year.
 And they can become tremendous opportunities.

 But you always must look at, alright, what’s the worst-case scenario in this situation?
 The worst-case scenario is someone signs a contract, starts work, hates it, gets out, and owes 200,000.
 I can tell you if you’re just out of training, you’re not going to have, at least not immediately.
-So, that’s a breakdown of a physician forgivable loan.
+So, that’s a breakdown of a physicians forgivable loan.
 I would suggest talking to somebody, an attorney, about each document before you sign anything.
 Especially Physician Loan Agreements or Physician Recruiting Agreements.
 Honestly, be careful if you’re going to do both and find somebody with expertise in doing this.
 To get a set of eyes on it and kind of walk you through the dangers of it.

 What is a Stark Service Area?

 What is the stark service area definition?
-The definition is so that a physician can better understand the repercussions of signing a recruitment agreement.
+The definition is so that physicians can better understand the repercussions of signing a recruitment agreement.
 And whether they’re eligible to sign one as well.
 First, most recruitment agreements I find are for newer doctors.
 Either they’re just coming out of training or have been out for a year.
 The basis of the recruitment agreement.
-And lastly, the exception allows a hospital to supplement the medical practice with money to bring in the physician.
+And lastly, the exception allows a hospital to supplement the medical practice with money to bring in the physicians.
 I’ll just read what those are.